ariccio3/Bamazon/README.md

 ![capture5](https://user-images.githubusercontent.com/29411395/29797296-230f09b2-8c0b-11e7-98ce-ac2a4f4fb811.JPG)

-If you purchase is successfull, the database will update the inventory to reflect your oder:
+If your purchase is successfull, the database will update the inventory to reflect your order:

 BEFORE: